nicholaelaw/nicholaelaw.github.io/_posts/2015-08-27-underscore-frenzy.md

 ###The Problem

-When there's only a single inline math with a single underscore in the entire paragraph, it's fine:
+When there is a single underscore used in inline math, it is fine as long as it's the _only_ underscore in the paragraph:

 	Let the velocity be \\( v_{eeny} \\).
 Eeny runs very fast.